 1. Indulge in some cafe-hopping.

-The art of the cafe-hop is one that is built into the DNA of Parisian culture.
+The art of the cafe-hop is one that is practically baked into the DNA of Parisian culture.
 You can build a blustery day around stops at two or three cafes or brasseries, exploring various neighbourhoods on your way to the next warm refuge and “damn fine cup of coffee“.
 January is also the perfect time to curl up somewhere warm with that tome you’ve been planning on getting through but haven’t had time to.
 (Side note: If you make it through James Joyce’s Ulysses, let me know: I never got past Book One…)

 Wondering where to start?
 Over at TripSavvy, I have a feature on Parisian cafes, bookshops and gardens that also happen to be literary haunts, frequented by writers from Richard Wright to Ernest Hemingway and Simone de Beauvoir.
 There’s also a more general, handy list of iconic cafe-brasseries in the capital and another on the coolest new places in the city for gourmet coffee (from Kaitlin d’Avella).
 These are all good places to start.
-I also recommend perusing this list for particularly cozy, relaxed cafes in the capital, new and old.
-This one from food writer Clotilde Dusoulier is also helpful.

 2. Spend an afternoon at the cinema.